15 Places To Visit Near Red Fort To Experience The Architectural Wonders

 Photo: Ravi Pahwa / Wikimedia Commons

-One of Delhi’s most frequented monuments, Humayun’s Tomb is a Mughal edifice that houses Emperor Humayun’s tomb and was commissioned by his first wife Bega Begum.
-The complex is India’s first garden-tomb and was built sometime in the 16th century; it is predominantly made using red sandstone and is also a UNESCO World Heritage Site.
+One of Delhi’s most frequented monuments, Humayun’s Tomb is a Mughal edifice that houses Emperor Humayun’s tomb.
+It was commissioned by his first wife Bega Begum.
+The complex is India’s first garden-tomb and was built sometime in the 16th century.
+It is predominantly made using red sandstone and is also a UNESCO World Heritage Site.
 Many visitors flock to Humayun’s Tomb not only for its beautiful Mughal architecture but also to see the many other tombs and houses besides that of Emperor Humayun.
-This monument is not too far from Nizamuddin Dargah.
+This monument is one of the best places to visit in Delhi near Red Fort.

 Timings: 6 AM – 6 PM